subakhtar/python_projects/README.md

 # Welcome to my main GitHub repo!
-To check out some of my projects, just navigate over to the respective branch!
+To check out some of my projects, just navigate over to the respective branch.